alexshin/event-app-api/README.md

 ```

 ## Overview

-This django boilerplate had been done to solve some routine with creating new environment, installing based batteries
+This Django boilerplate had been done to speed up creating new environment, installing based applications, etc.
-etc.

 [Go to boilerplate repository](https://github.com/alexshin/django-boilerplate)

 ### Specifics

-It's used some specifics tools to make your programming process easier.
+The boilerplate uses some tools to make your programming process easier.

 ###### Docker and docker-compose

-In the root of project you can find `docker-compose.yaml` which contains some containers with databases.
+In the root of project you can find `docker-compose.yaml`.
+You can use it to start some infrastructural services.

 All credentials which is used in development process are open and they are in docker-compose.yaml and
 in dev/test settings.
 For production purposes I recommend to use System Environment Variables or